Potentially Relevant Factoids:

 Teaching and Writing:

 After my first summer job at a Montessori preschool, I knew I wanted to work with children.
 With my love of reading and writing, I earned a BA in English and Anthropology at Colgate University, then returned home to pursue my Elementary School Teaching Credential at the University of San Diego.
-For the past twenty years I’ve taught in a variety of settings, most recently facilitating the Tip Top Writers Critique Group for adult writers and teaching the lunchtime Storytellers Club at Del Mar Heights Elementary School.
-Currently I’m in the classroom working as a Literacy Intervention Specialist in Solana Beach.
+For the past twenty years I’ve taught in a variety of settings, most recently facilitating the Tip Top Writers Critique Group for adult writers, teaching the lunchtime Storytellers Club at Del Mar Heights Elementary School, and working as a Literacy Intervention Specialist in Solana Beach.
 Currently, I’m in the classroom full-time teaching Language Arts to the brilliant third and fifth graders at Diegueno Country School.
 I love the joy and energy of kids and the stimulation of an academic setting.

 I was first published as a teen in a youth poetry magazine and won my high school Bad Hemingway Contest.
 I’m a member of the Society of Children’s Book Writers and Illustrators, and I have two fabulous critique groups where I workshop my own writing.
 Additionally, I’ve workshopped my novels at Lighthouse Writers Workshop, Big Sur Writers workshop, the SDSU Writers Conference where I received a Conference Choice award for the opening chapters of my young adult novel.
 I’ve also polished my work through Writers Digest and LitReactor online classes.
 I’m a member of the Society of Children’s Book Writers and Illustrators and I am represented by Caryn Wiseman at the Andrea Brown Literary Agency.

 When I’m not chasing dolphins on the back of my standup paddleboard, I write young adult and middle grade novels.